statisticalbiotechnology/dia_sum/log.md

 - should read thorugh my article
 - fix half-time issues
 - clean up dia_sum scripts

 ### 10:00 cleaning up dia_sum scripts

+### 16:00 finished meeting, meeting log

+Article problem: Basically finished, problem is L does not understand what is being done.
+Clean-up scripts, if I can try to implement everything with the data processing using bash script.

+Optimally, use nextflow.

+TMT10 data.
+Relative data, we need aitchison transformation before PCA.

+Finish simulation and determine when does it work and when does it not work.

+What ratios of peptides are needed?
+How many peptides are needed?

+### 18:20 Finished cleaning up top3 computation part of dia_sum

 ## 2022-03-09
 ### 08:30 Fixing presentation for meeting and adding scaling factor to simulate peptide ipywidget